Skip to content

 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, collectively dubbed “America’s Seed Fund,” are US government initiatives designed to support startups and other small businesses in developing and commercializing innovative technologies in the national interest.
 SBIR and STTR provide more than $2.5 billion in grants and contracts each year to small businesses and startup companies to develop new products and services based on advanced technologies.

 The CoMotion SBIR/STTR Application Support Program helps UW research teams and spinoffs pursuing Phase I grants and navigating the application process, providing tools and expert guidance on how to develop a competitive proposal.
-Email Ryan Buckmaster, associate director of innovation investments at CoMotion for application information.
+Email Ryan Buckmaster, director of innovation investments at CoMotion for application information.